Philip F. Rubio: Early life and education

 Rubio was born on May 14, 1950, in New Bedford, Massachusetts.
-He began working as a post office serviceman while living in Colorado which he continued when he moved to Durham, North Carolina to pursue his post-secondary school education.
+He began working as a postal carrier while living in Colorado which he continued when he moved to Durham, North Carolina to pursue his post-secondary school education.
 While earning his Bachelor of Arts and Master's degree, he worked full-time for the Colorado and North Carolina post office from 1980 until 2000.
 During his time there, he became more interested in black history and was inspired by Pauli Murray's book Proud Shoes: The Story of an American Family.
 He eventually retired from the post office in 2000 after earning a Mellon Fellowship to pursue his doctoral degree at Duke University which he received in 2006.

 As a doctoral student, Rubio published his first book titled A History of Affirmative Action 1619-2000 in 2001 through the University Press of Mississippi.
 The book was divided into seven distinct periods of African-American history which examined how white individuals fought against racial equality whenever discrimination was attempted to be nulled.
 He also brought about the idea of "the creation of the white race" as a method to further segregated freed Black slaves and white indentured servants.